RodriguesMy/THE_RAIN/notes.md

 Date 6 December</br>
 Myriam, Zacharias, Sotiris</br>
 Today is the last day.
 The only thing that is left is the question/answer part.
 Meaning we have to make the inputs change depending on the type of question, and the testing part.
+Myriam already started her part but there are some difficulties.